15 Examples of Microphones

 9. Contact Microphone

 Unlike conventional models, contact microphones adhere directly to objects using vibration-sensitive elements.
-Attached to percussion, strings, and other surfaces, they enable unusual sound effects picking up vibrations.
+Attached to percussion, strings, and other surfaces, they enable unusual sound effects to pick up vibrations.

 10. Wireless Microphone